pip-services/pip-services-docs/content/en/dart/commons/refer/references.md

 #### remove
-Removes a previously added reference that matches specified locator.
+Removes a previously added reference that matches a specified locator.
 If many references match the locator, it removes only the first one.
 When all references shall be removed, use [removeAll](#removeall) method instead.